What is VU Matching?

 Our privacy practices and the way we deal with personal data is outlined in our Privacy statement.

-If you have applied in Studielink before 1 May, the matching recommendation is not binding, just an advise.
-You can proceed with your chosen programme provided you meet all the other admission requirements and have completed your registration.
+If you have applied in Studielink before 1 June, the matching recommendation is advice which is not binding.
+You can start your Bachelor’s study programme when you meet all the other admission requirements and have completed your registration.

-If you apply after 1 May, the programme will decide whether you can proceed.
-Some programmes will require you to participate in a late-registration activity, and you may be rejected on the basis of the matching recommendation.
-See the degree programme homepage for more information about the Admission Requirements.
+When you apply after 1 June, the programme board will decide whether you may begin your Bachelor's degree programme.
+Some programmes will require you to participate in a late-registration matching activity, and you may be rejected on the basis of the matching recommendation.
+You can find more information on the webpage of your Bachelor degree programme.